SaeedMasoumi/sweep-gson/README.md

 `@SweepWrapper` also supports nested wrapping using dot as delimiter:

-For instance, If you replace the value in the above example to` @SweepWrapper("request.data")`, It will generates:
+For instance, If you replace the value in the above example to` @SweepWrapper("request.data")`, It will generate:

 ```json
 {